Razvanip13/Fast_Affective_System_For_Emotional_Intelligence/README.md

 ## Architecture

 There are two APIs and one client.
 The AI API can be accessed only through requests to the CRUD API.
-That is because
+That offers more scalability as if by instance somebody wants to implement their own AI in this project, they can connect the CRUD API requests to their own API

 <img src="/images/deployment_diagram.PNG" display="center">